beakerbrowser/beakerbrowser.com/_docs/using-beaker/index.md

 ## Forking a website

-Sometimes, you want to create a new copy of a site that you control.
+Sometimes, you want to create a new copy of a site that you don’t control.
 This is called "Forking" the site, and it's very convenient in Beaker.

 <figure>